A Biography of Scott Joplin

 Following the failed opera tour, Joplin went to Chicago for a few months, and then returned to Arkansas to visit relatives.
 In Arkansas he met Freddie Alexander, a 19-year-old woman, and was so taken with her that he dedicated The Chrysanthemum to her.
 Probably because ragtime was considered in many circles to be a disreputable form, Joplin sought to endow this rag with more dignity by portraying it as “An Afro-American Intermezzo.”
 The music was published by Stark in the early spring of 1904, and in April Joplin returned to Sedalia, where he distributed copies and gave several concerts.
 From there he went to St. Louis for the opening of the World’s Fair, where his Cascades, written for the Fair, received much play.
 Two other significant rag publications from this year are The Sycamore and The Favorite.

 In June, his marriage with Belle having ended, Joplin returned to Arkansas and married Freddie Alexander in Little Rock.
-Following the marriage, the couple traveled by train to Sedalia, stopping at towns along the way so that Joplin could give concerts.
-Early in July they arrived in Sedalia, where Joplin continued his concertizing.
+Following the marriage, the couple traveled by train to Sedalia stopping at towns along the way so that Joplin could give concerts.
+Early in July they arrived in Sedalia where Joplin continued to perform.
 Tragically, Freddie developed a cold that progressed into pneumonia, and she died at the age of 20 on September 10, 1904, ten weeks after their marriage.

-Joplin published Nonpareil with Stark in 1907 and Fig Leaf Rag and Heliotrope Bouquet with him in 1908, but sought out new publishers for his other works: in 1907, Searchlight Rag and Gladiolus Rag (another Maple Leaf clone) with Jos.
+Joplin published Nonpareil with Stark in 1907 as well as Fig Leaf Rag and Heliotrope Bouquet with him in 1908, but sought out new publishers for his other works.
+In 1907, Searchlight Rag and Gladiolus Rag (another Maple Leaf clone) with Jos.
 W. Stern, and Rose Leaf Rag.
-In 1908 he self-published his ragtime manual School of Ragtime, but then turned it over to Stark and others to market it.
+In 1908 he self-published his ragtime manual School of Ragtime but turned it over to Stark and others to market it.
 His most significant new publisher became Seminary Music, a firm that shared office space and was closely associated with Ted Snyder Music, a publisher that employed the young Irving Berlin, destined to become America’s greatest songwriter.
 Seminary issued Joplin’s Sugar Cane and Pine Apple Rag in 1908, and in 1909 Wall Street Rag, Solace, Pleasant Moments, Country Club, Euphonic Sounds, and Paragon Rag.
-The last was dedicated to the C.V.B.A. — the Colored Vaudeville Benevolent Association — an organization that he had just joined and with which he would be active during the next few years.
+The last was dedicated to the Colored Vaudeville Benevolent Association (CVBA); an organization that he had just joined and with which he would be active during the next few years.

 The opera’s story, written by Joplin, takes place in a rural, black community in Arkansas, not far from his childhood home of Texarkana.
 In part, the opera is a tribute to both his mother, for the way that Treemonisha obtains her education, and to Freddie, with the opera’s action occurring in September 1884, the month and year of Freddie’s birth.
 The opera’s story relates how Treemonisha, the only educated member of her community, leads her townspeople out of the bondage of ignorance and superstition.
 The story is an allegory of how Joplin viewed the problems of the African-American community of his time, proposing the view that racial equality would come with education.